Improving Governance and Efficiency in Vaud: 2023 Coges Report Findings and Recommendations

 “The Council of State’s room for maneuver nevertheless remains limited,” she added, recalling that, in the case of higher education institutions, it is a foundation council which oversees these institutions.

 Coges also questioned “the adequacy of the means useful for the proper functioning of the administration”.
-For Ms. Ryf, if the Grand Council currently “talks a lot” about the number of state employees, “too high according to some deputies”, sectors remain “understaffed”.
+For Ms. Ryf, if the Grand Council currently “talks a lot” regarding the number of state employees, “too high according to some deputies”, sectors remain “understaffed”.
 This is the case, for example, within the secretariats of educational establishments or even with professional supervision and curatorships, noted the Coges.

 Prisons et EMS